 Funding Options CEO Conrad Ford gives us some top tips as to how finance can help you maintain a healthy cashflow.

 Maintaining good cashflow is vital for every business.
-In the day-to-day running of your firm, it can be difficult to make sure you’ve got enough cash available to cover outgoing expenses, and cashflow is affected by many different moving parts.
+In the day-to-day running of your firm, it can be difficult to make sure you’ve got enough cash available to cover outgoing expenses.
+Cashflow is affected by many different moving parts.

 Every firm is different, and there are many different ways to manage cashflow.
-But there is one simple rule to follow if your cashflow is tight: reduce your outgoings, or increase the money coming into your business.
-Sometimes, this is easier said than done!
+But there is one simple rule to follow if your cashflow is tight.
+Reduce your outgoings, or increase the money coming into your business.
+Sometimes, though, this is easier said than done!

-It’s not just about avoiding negatives either — good cashflow management means you can safely pursue opportunities that wouldn’t be possible otherwise.
-For example, a wholesale business with a big new customer will want to purchase a lot of stock from their supplier but equally won’t want to overstretch itself by spending money it doesn’t have.
+It’s not just about avoiding negatives either.
+Good cashflow management means you can safely pursue opportunities that wouldn’t be possible otherwise.
+For example, a wholesale business with a big new customer will want to purchase a lot of stock from their supplier.
+Equally, it won’t want to overstretch itself by spending money it doesn’t have.

-If you don’t quite have enough cash for a new project like this, using business finance to boost your working capital could be a good solution, and there’s a wide selection of products on the market that could help.
+If you don’t quite have enough cash for a new project like this, use business finance to boost your working capital.
+There’s a wide selection of products on the market that could help.